Converting Physical Shares To Demat Form – 5 Steps That Made Sense To Me

-Step 1: Apply for a Demat account
+Step 1: Open a Demat account

-Step 2: Fill out the Request Form
+Step 2: Get the Dematerialisation Request Form (DRF)

-Step 4: Registrar and Transfer Agent
+Step 4: Registrar and Transfer Agent steps in

-Step 5: Verification and completion
+Step 5: Verification and credit to your account

-Pros of Converting Physical Shares to Demat
+Advantages of Converting Physical Shares to Demat

 Convenience in Transactions: